 Although this external protective film does not aesthetically make a good impression, it is not worth cleaning the Aluminium Bronze.
 This is because the alloy loses its corrosion resistance for a short time and the chemical reaction causes damage to the Aluminium Bronze, which can then possibly be restricted in its functionality.
 Therefore, they do not have to be specially cleaned and require generally very little maintenance.

-Multiple usage of Aluminium Bronze products
+Multiple usages of Aluminium Bronze products

-Due to their seawater resistance, AMPCO® alloys are often used in plant components such as pumps, valves, flanges, tube fittings etc. In addition to seawater resistance, AMPCO® alloys have high strength and high hardness and therefore offer excellent resistance to corrosion and erosion corrosion.
+Due to their seawater resistance, AMPCO® alloys are often used in plant components such as pumps, valves, flanges, tube fittings, etc. In addition to seawater resistance, AMPCO® alloys have high strength and high hardness and therefore offer excellent resistance to corrosion and erosion-corrosion.
 Salt solutions in different concentrations and at different temperatures do not have a damaging effect on them.

 Seawater desalination plants

-The lack of fresh water has also led to a strong demand for seawater desalination plants.
+The lack of fresh water has also led to strong demand for seawater desalination plants.
 Here, too, AMPCO® products are used due to their corrosion resistance.
 Seawater or brackish water is also used as cooling water in industrial plants near the coast.
 Due to their properties, AMPCO® alloys are the preferred choice for such plants.

 Seawater piping systems

 Like many Aluminium Bronze alloys, the products of AMPCO METAL are especially useful in propellers and in seawater piping systems aboard ships and offshore platforms.
 In addition to their resistance to sea water, the alloy is furthermore insensitive to pitting and crevice corrosion.